gellati/node-docker-12-factor-app/README.md

-Outline for Node and Docker app.
+outline for Node and Docker app.